Students: What tech to bring to College

 Personal Laptops

-Many students find a personal laptop to be very useful in college; click here to view our Laptop Purchasing Guide (pending).
+Many students find a personal laptop to be very useful in college; click here to view our Laptop Purchasing Guide.
 For questions regarding specific requirements, please contact the department of your major.

-For more information about the technology resources and services the College offers to students, click here (pending).

 Mobile Devices

-While not required, mobile devices can be helpful for notetaking, digitizing your textbooks, or helping you login when using Multi-Factor Authentication.
+While not required, mobile devices can be helpful for notetaking, digital textbooks, or helping you login when using Two-Factor Authentication.
 Compatibility with our wireless network is usually the most important factor.

 - Smartphones: most up-to-date Apple & Android devices will work